 Divorce is a difficult, life-altering experience that is mentally, emotionally, and financially agonizing for both partners.
 In many ways, divorce is a recovery process that nobody should have to endure on their own.
-A person going through a divorce may experience feelings of guilt, fear, anxiety, depression and grief.
+A person going through a divorce may experience feelings of guilt, fear, anxiety, depression, and grief.
 For those that previously struggled with mental health issues, specifically anxiety and depression, the process of a divorce can exacerbate these problems as they may view the divorce as a personal failure.
-Working with a therapist will provide divorcees with the strength and necessary skills to whether the storm of the divorce by equipping them with an outlet to a rational and objective perspective.
+Working with a therapist will provide divorcees with the strength and necessary skills to weather the storm of the divorce by equipping them with an outlet to a rational and objective perspective.
 The purpose of divorce therapy is to aid people in their journey of self-rediscovery.
-It will help them to see the opportunities for personal growth and development that this new life-transition presents them with.
+It will help them to see the opportunities for personal growth and development that this new life transition presents them with.

 Divorce therapy is most commonly sought out on an individual basis.
-Therapy is tremendously beneficial at all stages in the divorce process.
+Therapy is tremendously beneficial at all stages of the divorce process.
 Seeking help before or during the divorce process is often the most effective way in aiding individuals with the pending life transition.
 It will help them develop constructive methods to cope with stress and negative self-image issues that frequently arise during the divorce.
 By proactively seeking out help, individuals are laying the foundation to build their new life.

 3.)
 Kitson, Gay C., and William M. Holmes.
 Portrait of Divorce: Adjustment to Marital

 Breakdown.
 3 ed., vol. 99, Guilford Press, 1992.

 4.)
 Amato, Paul R., and Denise Previti.
 “People’s Reasons for Divorcing: Gender, Social Class, the Life Course, and Adjustment.”
-Journal of Family Issues, vol. 24, no. 5, 2003, pp. 602–626., doi:10.1177/0192513x03024005002.
+Journal of Family Issues, vol. 24, no. 5, 2003, pp. 602–626., doi:10.1177/0192513×03024005002.